-This is important because you’ll often want to focus on people that match multiple characteristics.
+This is important because you’ll often want to focus on people who match multiple characteristics.
 For example, let’s say you’re trying to promote a concert for your church’s worship team.
 Perhaps you have an amazing guitar player, vocalist, drummer and a master on the keyboard.
 You could promote a concert for them to perform and draw people to your church.

-It is possible to target people within your area that listen to “Contemporary Christian Music”, but how many of these people would be interested in going to a concert?
+It is possible to target people within your area that listen to “Contemporary Christian Music,” but how many of these people would be interested in going to a concert?

 Just because someone in your area likes the type of music played at your concert doesn’t mean they’ll want to attend.
 They might prefer to listen on the radio or have too many commitments to make a concert.

 That’s where the “Narrow Audience” button comes in.